4. The Derivative as an Instantaneous Rate of Change

 Historically, what I have described in The Slope of a Curve (Numerical) was what they had to do before Newton and Leibniz gave us differential calculus.
 In Derivative from First Principles we saw the algebraic approach that Newton and Leibniz developed.
 Now we can find precise values of `dy/dt` using a mathematical process based on a function, without having to substitute numbers all over the place.

 In the next section, we will see some (much simpler) rules for differentiation.
-We won't use "differentiation from first principles" very often, but it is good to have an understanding of where differentiation comes from and what it can do for us.
+We won't use "differentiation from first principles" very often from here on, but it is good to have an understanding of where differentiation comes from and what it can do for us.